jflamy/owlcms4/docs/MQTTMessages.md

 - `fop/resetDecisions/A`: The clock has started for a new attempt
     - This is not the timekeeper clock start.
 It is the clock start only when a new attempt clock is starting, or athlete clock continues after changes.
 This event does not occur if the athlete lifts the bar and puts it down.
-- `fop/decision/A :ref :decision`: A referee has made a decision.
+- `fop/decision/A :ref :decision`:
+   A referee has made a decision.
+The jury devices shows the decision if it has the red/white LEDs.
    - `ref` is 1 2 or 3
     - `decision` is `good` or `bad`